top of page

 Will their personality change much after they come home?
 How do I be sure I choose the right puppy for me or my family?

 A lot of choosing the "right" puppy, begins with the right breed and circumstances we can all control.
 (Good beginnings, good parents, good environment, etc.) When a Cavapoo puppy is the right breed for you, I truly believe the influence, love, and training you give him/her will set your puppy up to be the best possible companion.
+However, we will do our best to guide you to the right puppy for you.

 Are there reasons to be concerned about a runt puppy?
 And will they stay smaller?